onurbil/dir_list/README.md

 ## dir_list
 Prints the folder structure to a text file.
-Text file is created in the same directory with the given folder.
+Text file is created in the same directory of the given folder.

 For example: